reph0t/CTF/OverTheWire/Bandit/Levels/Level_6.md

 # WALKTHROUGH

-Similar to the previous level we are tasked to find a file within the bandit6 server.
-This should be straight forward since we are given specific details of the kind of file we need to search for.
-Same as the previous level we are going to use the `find` command to search throughout the server and printing it:
+In this level, our goal is to find a file on the **Bandit6** server with very specific attributes.
+The file is owned by the user **bandit7**, the group **bandit6**, and it is exactly **33 bytes** in size.
+Given these details, the find command is the most efficient tool to search for the file across the system and directly print its contents.

+We can use the find command to search the entire server based on the file’s ownership and size criteria.
+The command will locate the file and automatically display its contents using the cat command.

 `find / -user bandit7 -group bandit6 -size 33c -exec cat {} \; 2>/dev/null`